Skip to main content

 });

-test('user cannot delete another user\'s post', function () {
+test('users cannot delete other users\' posts', function () {

 $user = User::factory()->create();